pymanopt/pymanopt/CONTRIBUTING.md

 # Contributing

-[Fork and clone the repository][fork]:
+[Fork and clone the repository][fork] by going to https://github.com/pymanopt/pymanopt/fork, and cloning the repository with

-    $ git clone git@github.com:your-username/pymanopt.git
+    $ git clone git@github.com:<your-username>/pymanopt.git

-Set up a local development environment, installing both the runtime and development dependencies listed in the `requirements/dev.txt` and `requirements/base.txt` files.
+Set up a local development environment, installing both the runtime and development dependencies by running

+    $ pip install -e ".[all]"

 We provide a simple bootstrapping script in `tools/bootstrap-pyenv-virtualenv.sh` to set up a local development environment.
 The script requires `pyenv` and `pyenv-virtualenv` to be installed and configured.

-Verify that all existing tests pass by either running
+Verify that all existing tests pass by executing the test suite via [nose2][nose2]:

-    $ python setup.py test

-or executing the test suite via [nose2][nose2]:

     $ nose2 tests

 Note that we run the [flake8][flake8] utility on every python file in the package to verify coding style consistency during our integration tests.
 As such, failure to comply to the [style guide][style] will result in a failing ci build.
 To prevent adding commits which fail to adhere to the PEP8 guidelines, we include a [pre-commit][pre-commit] config, which immediately invokes flake8 on all files staged for commit when running `git commit`.
 To enable the hook, simply run `pre-commit install` after installing `pre-commit` either manually via `pip` or as part of `requirements/dev.txt`.

 Push a feature branch to your fork and [submit a pull request][pr].
 Refer to [this guide][commits] on how to write good commit messages.

 ## Sign-off